 - 1. To protect the landscape character of the Parish, development in Mattersey is required to demonstrate that: - a) it does not represent a significant visual intrusion into the landscape setting.
-The view corridors highlighted in Map 9a and 9b are particularly sensitive in these respects and development is required to demonstrate it will not have a significantly adverse impact on these publicly accessible views; and - b) where practicable, it conforms with the actions of the landscape and built features recommended for the policy zone as designated in the Bassetlaw Landscape Character Assessment and listed at Appendix B. Where appropriate, mitigation planting should include native species recommended for the Idle Lowlands 05 and 07 character area. - 2.
+The view corridors highlighted on the Proposal Maps (replicated in Maps 2a and 2b) are particularly sensitive in these respects and development is required to demonstrate it will not have a significantly adverse impact on these publicly accessible views; and - b) where practicable, it conforms with the actions of the landscape and built features recommended for the policy zone as designated in the Bassetlaw Landscape Character Assessment.
+Where appropriate, mitigation planting should include native species recommended for the Idle Lowlands 05 and 07 character area. - 2.
 Development proposals are required to show they have taken into account the guidance in the Mattersey Village Appraisal Landscape sections for both villages in relation to; - a) the use of landscaping to provide a green soft edge to site boundaries, and - b) by orientating rear gardens to meet the edge of the settlement boundary. - 3.
-The settlement break between Mattersey and Mattersey Thorpe as shown on Map 10 is a key character forming space.
+The settlement break between Mattersey and Mattersey Thorpe as shown on the Proposal Maps (replicated in Map 3) is a key character forming space.
 Development in this gap is required to demonstrate that it would not create coalescence between the two settlements.